Therine/Git_PyLadies/readme.md

 - [ ] Lesson 1
     - Homework
+        - I wrote in my notes that I finished this, but I don't know where I did this work or whether I actually sent it in to them!
 - [x] Lesson 2
     - [Homework](https://colab.research.google.com/drive/1yrFvHL7YPkbild3ow5MtNcrXDJX4Iioz?usp=sharing): This was turned in and feedback given.
 - [x] Lesson 3